Jacob Meyers Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 12th in MLB.

-- The Mariners have a 3.48 team ERA that ranks fifth among all MLB pitching staffs.
+- The Mariners' 3.55 team ERA ranks sixth across all league pitching staffs.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (22 total, 0.7 per game).
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (24 total, 0.8 per game).

-- Castillo (2-0) takes the mound for the Mariners in his seventh start of the season.
-He has a 1.82 ERA in 34 2/3 innings pitched, with 38 strikeouts.
+- Gonzales gets the start for the Mariners, his sixth of the season.
+He is 2-0 with a 4.74 ERA and 19 strikeouts in 24 2/3 innings pitched.

-- In his last time out on Friday, April 28, the righty tossed five innings against the Toronto Blue Jays, giving up two earned runs while surrendering six hits.
+- In his last appearance on Sunday against the Toronto Blue Jays, the left-hander tossed three innings, giving up five earned runs while surrendering eight hits.

+- In five games this season, the 31-year-old has amassed an ERA of 4.74, with 6.9 strikeouts per nine innings.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.